dutchconnectomelab/CATO-docs/docs/functional_pipeline.rst

 Step 4.
 Correlation Analysis
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-Functional connectivity is computed between brain regions (specified by the :term:`ROIsFile`) as the Pearson’s correlation of the average signal intensity of these regions across the selected frames.
+Functional connectivity is estimated between brain regions (specified by the :term:`ROIsFile`) as the correlation coefficient of the average signal intensity of these regions across the selected frames.
+The correlation measure is specified by the :term:`reconstructionMethod` parameter and can be MATLAB functions such as `corr` (Pearson's correlation coefficient (default)) or `partialcorr` (partial correlation coefficient).
 Connectivity matrices are saved to the file :term:`connectivityMatrixFile` and time series of each region are saved to the file :term:`timeSeriesFile`.